St-vn/roblox-scripting/index.md

 ![](https://cdn.discordapp.com/attachments/781561020018851850/781632597776007178/unknown.png)

-### 3.2 if statements, elseif and else
+### 3.2 if, elseif and else statements

-Now that you know how conditions work, you're gonna learn how to execute tasks depending on the condition.
 If statements are used to check conditions and then run the statement in it if the condition was true/valid.
 ```lua
 if true then -- the condition is `true` so it would run
     print("hello there")